 Tip # 1 – CASH IS KING!

 Some thrift stores will accept debit or credit but more often than not you will run into a cash only situation.
-Be prepared with cash on hand in case you find that perfect piece!
+Be prepared with a few dollars on hand in case you find that perfect piece!

 Tip #2 – KNOW WHAT YOU WANT

 It pays to keep a running list of things you need or want.
-Thrift stores carry extremely varied merchandise.
+Thrift stores can be large with extremely varied merchandise.
 The new thrifter can be easily overwhelmed by the selection, having a list of items you’re on the hunt for can help provide you with a bit of direction.

 Tip #3 – ASK FOR WHAT YOU WANT

 Don’t be afraid to ask for items you don’t see.
 Sometimes the best deals aren’t even on the floor yet!
-If there’s something specific that you’re after – speak up!
+If there’s something specific that you’re on the hunt for – speak up!

 Tip #4 – FREQUENCY IS KEY!

 The best merchandise moves fast in a thrift shop, so the more you go the better chance you have of being the one to scoop up that great deal.
-It’s also a good idea to find out when the store restocks their merchandise and plan your next visit accordingly to ensure you get first crack at the great deals!
+Also, it’s a good idea to find out when the store restocks their merchandise and plan your next visit on that day to ensure you get first crack at the great deals!

 Tip #5 – BE SPONTANEOUS